Unlike vacations or gadgets, a game court provides decades of enjoyment. Something to grow into not out of.

 • Pervious Concrete: Eco-friendly and fancy, letting water flow through while keeping things stable.
 Costs $20–$30 per square foot—and gives you bragging rights with your sustainably minded neighbors.

 • Natural Materials with Compacted Base: A green, affordable option at $6–$15 per square foot.
-Ideal for eco-conscious families…cough …hippies
+Ideal for eco-conscious families.
+Or for people looking for a less permeant option.

 • Panel-Based Systems: Modular, quick to install, and costs $10–$20 per square foot.
 It’s like the IKEA of foundations, minus the Allen wrench.